 This recipe isn’t unique by any means, especially in a Vietnamese household.
 I’m certain there are many Vietnamese-American families who splashed their burger meat with fish sauce!

 Ever since I’ve never hesitated in grabbing for the bottle of fish sauce.
-It was my brother-in-law, a classic mid-west guy who isn’t normally overly adventurous in his culinary choices, who dubbed the fish sauce laden ground beef as the “Magic Meat.”
+It was my brother-in-law, a classic mid-west guy, who dubbed the fish sauce laden ground beef as the “Magic Meat.”
 It was that damn tasty.
-And now we had another believer in the umami.
+And now we have another believer in the umami.

 Sure everything will be tasty without the umami adding fish sauce.
 However, it will be even better with the magic sauce.